mozilla-services/heka/docs/source/config/outputs/elasticsearch.rst

 - flush_count (int):
     Number of messages that, if processed, will trigger them to be bulk indexed into ElasticSearch.
 Defaults to 10.
-- format (string):
-    Message serialization format, either "clean", "logstash_v0", "payload" or "raw". "clean" is a more concise JSON representation of the message, "logstash_v0" outputs in a format similar to Logstash's original (i.e.
-    "version 0") ElasticSearch schema, "payload" passes the message payload directly into ElasticSearch, and "raw" is a full JSON representation of the message.
-Defaults to "clean".
 - fields ([]string):
     If the format is "clean", then the 'fields' parameter can be used to specify that only specific message data should be indexed into